sheypoor/frontend-challenge/README.md

 The `"dependencies"` section of the `package.json` contains `sdk` and `parcel-bundler`.
 The `sdk` dependency is a local package responsible for providing the necessary functions to interact with the server, while `parcel-bundler` allows us to bundle our TypeScript and other resources in a seamless manner.

 The `"devDependencies"` section contains `@babel/core`, `typescript`, `jest` and `ts-jest`. `@babel/core` is used by Parcel under the hood for JavaScript transformations, while `typescript` is used to enable TypeScript features in the project. `jest` is a delightful JavaScript Testing Framework with a focus on simplicity and `ts-jest` is a TypeScript preprocessor with source map support for Jest that lets you use Jest to test projects written in TypeScript.

+## Deployment

+The application is deployed using Netlify and is accessible at [https://master--papaya-travesseiro-566839.netlify.app](https://master--papaya-travesseiro-566839.netlify.app).
+Netlify provides a streamlined deployment process, allowing us to easily deploy our TypeScript application.
+Whenever changes are pushed to the main branch of our repository, Netlify automatically rebuilds and deploys our application.

+You can find the source code for this project on GitHub at [https://github.com/andishe-wpd/frontend-challenge-pure-ts](https://github.com/andishe-wpd/frontend-challenge-pure-ts).

 ## Project Structure and Code Explanation